evidenze/nestjs-mini-arch/README.md

 # Mini

-A clean architectural framework for NestJS applications inspired by Laravel Lucid that promotes organized and scalable code structure.
+A clean architectural framework for NestJS applications inspired by Laravel's architectural patterns that promotes organized and scalable code structure.

 [![npm version](https://badge.fury.io/js/mini.svg)](https://badge.fury.io/js/mini)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 🎯 Overview

-Mini brings the power and elegance of Laravel Lucid architecture to NestJS applications.
+Mini brings the power and elegance of clean architecture to NestJS applications.
 It provides a structured approach to building scalable applications with clear separation of concerns, making your codebase more maintainable and testable.

 ## 🏗️ Architecture Components